-Experimental archaeologist with a recent MA in human-animal interactions in the Stone Age, primitive skills practitioner, tracker, musician and facilitator of various rites of passage and nature connection events.
+Experimental archaeologist with a recent MA in human-animal interactions in the Stone Age, re-wilder, forager, tracker, musician and facilitator of various rites of passage and nature connection events.

 Woodsman, fisherman, tracker and bird language expert, Robin has 17 years experience of co-creating and running Nature Connection programs, such as the Art of Mentoring, the WildWise Hunger Games, Call of the Wild.

 Teacher of natural poise and movement, barefoot running and mindful swimming; nature awareness mentor; trekking guide and experienced fisherman, with 20 years experience in helping people to reconnect to their natural human design.

 JESSIE WATSON BROWN